dushankw/rmit-usap-2016/README.md

 * Thanks to REA for letting me come

 Note: Anywhere you see `sXXXXXXX` put your student number.
+Note: You should do all the following on the RMIT core teaching machines

 ### Creating an IAM User